 This guide sets out the rights of informal traders making a living in Johannesburg and the avenues available to ensure those rights are protected.
 Informal traders make a living in hostile environments, and local governments do not protect the rights of people making a living informally in the same way that they do those working in the formal sector.
 Despite this, informal traders have found novel ways to hold local authorities to account.
 If traders are aware of their rights and how to protect them, they are better placed to resist illegal harassment and clamp downs on their businesses.

 This guide explains the sale-in-execution process and sets out what steps homeowners can take to avoid their houses being sold in execution.
 Courts are legally required to make sure that sales-in-execution follow the proper legal process and that the interests of both homeowners and banks are balanced and protected.
 The laws which regulate sales-in-execution are complex and come from many sources.
 This guide will help homeowners prevent sales-in-execution before they happen.
 It will also help homeowners oppose sales in execution if the process to repossess their home is already underway, or if they have already lost their homes.
 This guide is a resource for individuals and households who are facing the threat of a sale in execution of their homes, as well as for community-based paralegals and lawyers who deal with sales in execution of people’s homes or bank repossessions.
+This guide was written by Michael Clark.

 This guide explains your rights and the law regarding evictions, and gives practical advice on how to resist them.
 It is a resource for individuals, households and communities who are facing eviction from their homes, as well as for community-based paralegals, CBOs, social movements etc. The guide covers a number of different issues: what is an eviction, what the law says about evictions, when an eviction is unlawful, the lawful process for an eviction, how to oppose a lawful eviction, and how to resist an unlawful eviction.
 It is one of the resources in the Dear Mandela Toolkit, aimed at informing individuals, communities and CBOs of their rights.